 For the 2026 school year, there are 5 private high schools belonging to National Catholic Educational Association (NCEA) serving 2,621 students in North Dakota.
 You can also find more schools membership associations in North Dakota.

-The top-ranked private high schools belonging to National Catholic Educational Association (NCEA) in North Dakota include Trinity Elementary North School, St. Mary's Central High School, and Bishop Ryan Catholic School.
+The top-ranked private high schools belonging to National Catholic Educational Association (NCEA) in North Dakota include St. Mary's Central High School, Trinity Elementary North School, and St. John Paul Ii Catholic Schools.

 100% of private high schools belonging to National Catholic Educational Association (NCEA) in North Dakota are religiously affiliated (most commonly Catholic).